NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Configuring Backup Tasks ###

 <code>.backup</code> is the actual part of the configuration which determines what has to be backed up.
-I 'll break them down into a few sections for the sake of simplicity.
+I'll break it down into a few sections for the sake of simplicity.

 {% codeblock config.json lang:json %}
 {